 Machu Picchu Mountain, or Machu Picchu Montaña, is an imposing elevation located in the vicinity of the globally renowned Inca citadel of Machu Picchu, Peru.

-This impressive mountain, the tallest among the three surrounding the citadel, will offer you the most breathtaking panoramic views.
-Picture yourself contemplating the vast scenery of the cloud forest, towering peaks, deep valleys, and the Urubamba River winding in the distance.
-All of this from Machu Picchu Mountain, the “ancient mountain,” as its name translates in the native Quechua language.
+This imposing mountain is the highest of the three surrounding the citadel and offers the most impressive panoramic views.
+Imagine contemplating the vast panorama of cloud forest, towering peaks, deep valleys, and the Urubamba River meandering in the distance.

 Ticket Type: